 Zuma (Reprise ‘75) Rating: A-

 After the trauma of Tonight’s The Night and the overall gloom of "The Ditch Trilogy," it was time for Neil Young and the newly reformed Crazy Horse (with Frank “Poncho” Sampedro replacing Danny Whitten on rhythm guitar) to record a more sober and upbeat rock n’ roll album (a massive Crosby, Stills, Nash & Young stadium tour came first, however).
 The reemergence of Crazy Horse was pivotal to the rest of Young's career, and though the band had a different chemistry with Sampedro than Whitten (Lofgren had also left for a solo career) the philosophy remained the same, meaning that raw emotion takes precedence above all else.
 That said, this is Young's most accessible album since Harvest, with lyrics that deal primarily with a broken relationship (example: "Well, I wonder who's with her tonight?
 And I wonder who's holding her tight?
 But there's nothing I can say to make him go away"), presumably with Snodgress.
 Neil seems to be ok in his own skin and enjoying life more these days, though, as the dark cloud has lifted somewhat, though I wouldn't exactly call this a sunny album, either.
 However, it is a very enjoyable one, and it's Neil's hardest rocking collection of tunes (and this does seem more like a collection of individual songs than the previous two, whose lasting images and overall sound one remembers more than individual songs) since Everybody Knows This Is Nowhere.
-The mellower songs are among the best ones, though, as "Don't Cry No Tears" (the prior quote comes from this unassuming winner of a leadoff track) and "Lookin' For A Love" (Neil in country rock mode) both have excellent guitar melodies and catchy choruses, while "Pardon My Heart" is a delicate acoustic guitar-led gem and "Through My Sails" a pretty ballad featuring support from Crosby, Stills, & Nash.
+The mellower songs are among the best ones, though, as "Don't Cry No Tears" (the prior quote comes from this unassuming winner of a leadoff track) and "Lookin' For A Love" (Neil in country rock mode) both have excellent guitar melodies and catchy choruses (the former not quite "mellow" now that I think about it), while "Pardon My Heart" is a delicate acoustic guitar-led gem and "Through My Sails" a pretty ballad featuring support from Crosby, Stills, & Nash.
 Elsewhere, "Barstool Blues," on which the newly single Neil hits the bar scene, "Stupid Girl," which sees Neil and his meanest and most misogynist, and "Drive Back," about (surprise, surprise) a broken relationship, are harder rocking but more generic songs.
 The music on these simple songs sounds ragged and spontaneous, as if cooked up on the spot in the studio, which isn't necessarily a bad thing considering the band’s combustible chemistry.
-I still wouldn't call these songs highlights, but some crude but exciting guitar passages and passionate singing makes them well worth hearing (especially “Barstool Blues”), and the album also boasts two epic showstoppers in “Danger Bird” (6:54) and especially “Cortez The Killer” (7:29).
+I still wouldn't call these songs highlights, but some crude but exciting guitar passages and passionate singing makes them well worth hearing (especially “Barstool Blues” which I've come around on big time), and the album also boasts two epic showstoppers in “Danger Bird” (6:54) and especially “Cortez The Killer” (7:29).
 The former may be a bit leaden but is nevertheless uniquely powerful, with chunky guitar and cool simultaneous vocals (there go those underrated Crazy Horse harmonies again) on the chorus being this intense song's best attributes.
 “Cortez The Killer,” clearly Zuma’s centerpiece song and easily one of Neil's greatest songs ever, slowly builds to a crescendo as Neil's searing, soaring guitar cuts through the raw rhythms of one of rock's best backing bands.
 Elegant lyrics that intertwine history and his own romantic longing provide the icing on the cake, as only a few groups I can think of (Zep, Hendrix, Cream) can provide such a gloriously primordial power.
-Fine though it is on its own, "Through My Sails" is anti-climactic by comparison (think “Thorn Tree In The Garden” following “Layla”), and though most of these songs are very good but not great and some seem slightly underwritten, this fine, often-overlooked album saw Neil Young (with help from Crazy Horse) escape from the dark cloud that had been following him in recent years, perhaps a bit scarred by past experiences but eager and excited to begin his next project.
+Fine though it is on its own, "Through My Sails" is anti-climactic by comparison (think “Thorn Tree In The Garden” following “Layla”), but on the whole this fine, often-overlooked album saw Neil (with help from Crazy Horse) escape from the dark cloud that had been following him in recent years, perhaps a bit scarred by past experiences but eager and excited to begin his next project.

 American Stars 'N Bars (Reprise ‘77) Rating: B